informatica-unica/lip/basics/contextfree/README.md

 # Context-free grammars

 From your fork of the repository, go to the `lip/basics` directory and create a new project with the following command:
 ```
 dune init project contextfree
 ```

 Context-free grammars can easily be encoded in OCaml with types only.

-First, we need a few constructors to represents non-terminal symbols:
+First, we need a few constructors to represent non-terminal symbols:
 ```ocaml
 type symbol = A | B | S
 ```

 The primitive type `char` represents terminal symbols:
 ```ocaml
 type terminal = char
 ```